Dimtemp/PowerShell-training/301-modules.md

 ```
 <#
 .SYNOPSIS
-This command displays disks space on local and remote computers.
+This command displays disk space on local and remote computers.

 .DESCRIPTION
-With this command you can generate listing of disk size and capacity on a local computer and remote computers.
-It uses WMI to access the remote computer.
+This command uses WMI to list disk size and capacity on local and remote computers.

 .EXAMPLE
 Get-DiskSpace -ComputerName LON-DC1
 This command retrieves disk info from the LON-DC1 computer.